AIRMAR TECHNOLOGY CORPORATION,

 is recruiting for a

-Connector Assembler III (1st and 2nd Shift)
+Connector Assembler III (2nd Shift)

 Under limited supervision prepares all types of cable and junction box assemblies for use in ultrasonic sensing devices to established quality and production standards.